quentinprieels/TFE25-462-rnfoc-ofdm/DEVELOPMENT.md

 # Developing and Out-Of-Tree Module in RFNoC

-- RFNoC specification
-- Gain example
-- refers to building.md file for running a simulation and flashing the FPGA
+Refers to the [building.md](BUILDING.md) document for more information on how to build the FPGA image, run the testbench, and load the FPGA image on the USRP device.

 ## Create a new OOT module